robiulalam210/flutterinterviewQucation/README.md

 paused — The application is not currently visible to the user, not responding to user input, and running in the background. resumed — The application is visible and responding to user input. suspending — The application will be suspended momentarily.
 (Android only).

+7) What is pubspec.yaml file?
+It is responsible for handling importing images/fonts/third-party packages which you want to include in your project.
+The pubspec. yaml file is used to define the dependencies of your Flutter project.
+This metadata information is written in the YAML language.
+This file can have the following fields name, version, description, homepage, repository, documentation, dependencies, environment, and more about the pubspec.yaml file.